 Donna graduated in 1981 from the University of North Dakota with a Bachelor of Science degree in occupational therapy and in 2008 from the University of St. Augustine, Florida, with a doctoral degree in occupational therapy.
 In 2007, Donna became board certified in physical medicine by the American Occupational Therapy Association (AOTA).
 She has served on the AOTA Board and Specialty Certification board and is a regional trainer for the AOTA fieldwork educator certificate course.

-Donna is an adjunct educator and instructor, and she has an academic appointment as an instructor in physical medicine and rehabilitation at Mayo Clinic College of Medicine.
+Donna is an adjunct educator and instructor, and she has an academic appointment as an instructor in physical medicine and rehabilitation at Mayo Clinic College of Medicine and Science.

 Tamra Trenary, OT, OTD, BCPR Tamra joined Mayo Clinic in 1998 as a staff therapist.
 She is the clinical education coordinator in a collaborative student model for level II fieldwork occupational therapy students in acute care physical disabilities at Mayo Clinic Hospital — Rochester, Saint Marys Campus.